jfoucher/jfoucher.com/_posts/2011-08-18-remote-debugging-with-xdebug-and-phpstorm-on-ubuntu.markdown

 This is what we're going to add:

 {% highlight ini %}
-xdebug.remote_enable=On #this enables remote debugging xdebug.remote_host=192.168.1.83 #change this IP adress for the one of the computer you are typing on xdebug.remote_port=9000 #this is the default, leave it as is
+xdebug.remote_enable=On ;this enables remote debugging xdebug.remote_host=192.168.1.83 ;change this IP adress for the one of the computer you are typing on xdebug.remote_port=9000 ;this is the default, leave it as is
 {% endhighlight %}

 Now we restart apache so that the new configuration is taken into account: